Last year I had a Debt Snowflake Challenge and “found” an additional $7,499.25 to apply to our debts.

 We inspire each other by sharing how we “found” extra money to put on our debts.
 If you have a blog and wrote a post about it, please link up.
 If you don’t have a blog, just leave a comment stating what you did this week to find extra money to put on your debt.

-This week we were able to snowflake $91 on the student loan.
-I figured out that we need to pay an extra $108 a week to pay off the student loan by August 31st, so we were close to our target goal.
+This week we were able to snowflake $100 on the student loan.
+I figured out that we need to pay an extra $108 a week to pay off the student loan by August 31st, so we are a bit under our target goal.
+Over five weeks, we are now averaging $94.88 a week, or $474.43 for the challenge so far.

 Now it’s your turn.
 Link up your progress.
 Let’s inspire each other!